 ExoLab is an experiment platform that brings together classrooms and the International Space Station in a collaborative investigation of the effects of microgravity on living things.
-ExoLab is designed with lesson sequence for 6th – 8th grade based on the NGSS.
+ExoLab is designed with lesson sequence for 6th – 12th grade based on the NGSS.
 The International Space Station (ISS) is home to advanced microgravity research for academia and industry.
-Working with school districts across the United States along with the Center for the Advancement of Science in Space (CASIS), Magnitude.io seeks to provide an extraordinary exobiology experience mapped to accepted local science standards while dramatically reducing the cost to access experiments in space.
+Working with school districts across the United States along with the U.S. National Laboratory, Magnitude.io seeks to provide an extraordinary exobiology experience mapped to accepted local science standards while dramatically reducing the cost to access experiments in space.